mrts/vaadin-javaee-clinic-patient-queue-example/README.md

 # vaadin-javaee-clinic-patient-queue-example

-An example clinic patient queue example application using Vaadin 8 and Java EE.
+An example clinic patient queue application using Vaadin 8 and Java EE.

 Demonstrates how to use Vaadin's server push and Java EE messaging APIs to send messages to client browsers in real time.
 Uses JMS 2.0 API for sending